 Linking method and meaning

-Notice how the dramatic method supports the meanings of the play – the setting for this scene is the exterior of the castle, so we see a dramatic symbol of the play’s concern with appearance, reality and deception – Duncan’s appreciation of the castle’s ‘pleasant seat’ is stark contrast to the horrors which wait within.
+Notice how the dramatic method supports the meanings of the play.
+The setting for this scene is the exterior of the castle.
+So, we see a dramatic symbol of the play’s concern with appearance, reality and deception.
+Duncan’s appreciation of the castle’s ‘pleasant seat’ is stark contrast to the horrors which wait within.

 The dramatic irony also supports the tragic meanings of the play.
-In choosing to show Duncan and Banquo as characters who are in the dark about the forthcoming murder, it allows us to understand how deception works, but also offers a tragic significance – the unknowing quality of life and the way in which an innocent, good man is hours away from his death.
+In choosing to show Duncan and Banquo as characters who are in the dark about the forthcoming murder, it allows us to understand how deception works.
+But it also offers a tragic significance – the unknowing quality of life and the way in which an innocent, good man is hours away from his death.
 Here is a good example of how students can link an aspect of dramatic method to both moral readings of the play and also genre approaches too.

 Exits and entrances